konczyk/trello-timer/README.md

 ## Stores data in a local database
-Time is logged in a local database (indexedDB), log entries are added through comments, so it is possible to log time manually by adding a comment
+Time is logged in a local database (indexedDB), log entries are added through comments, so it is possible to log time manually by adding a comment.
+Logged date is taken from the comment itself to make it possible to edit/delete log entries through Trello comments as well.

 ``log `hh:mm:ss` ``